-This section gives a high level overview of the individual steps of data preparation, model training and the usage of the algorithm to optimise various user-defined objectives.
+This section gives a high level overview of the individual steps of data preparation, model training and the usage of the algorithm to optimize various user-defined objectives.
 Figure 1 shows an overview of the workflow.
-Specific technical details will be further discussed in the section Methods.
+Specific technical details will be further discussed in the Methods section.
 The motivation for the choices made in both data preparation and model design is further explained in the Discussion.

 The model is a recurrent neural network (RNN) which takes a scaffold as an input and returns complete compounds obtained by attaching decorations to the input scaffold.
-There are two stages to the training: firstly, a general model is trained to learn the syntax of the SMILES language.
-We shall henceforth refer to this model as the prior and stress that the training of the prior is not specific to a particular task and thus only occurs once.
-The second step corresponds to the general usage of this model and is analogous to the usage of the past REINVENT models: the prior is focused to solve a user defined objective.
-In the case of Lib-INVENT, this is achieved through reinforcement learning and may involve a requirement of fulfilment of specific chemical reaction types.
+There are two stages in the training: firstly, a general model is trained to learn the syntax of the SMILES language.
+We will henceforth refer to this model as the prior and stress that the training of the prior is not specific to a particular task and thus only occurs once.
+The second step corresponds to the general usage of this model which is analogous to REINVENT: the prior is focused to solve a user defined objective.
+In the case of LibINVENT, this is achieved through reinforcement learning and might involve a requirement for specific chemical reaction types.
 Starting from a scaffold of interest, the general prior thus rapidly adapts to propose a focused chemical library consisting of thousands of compounds sharing a scaffold and chemical properties.
 Importantly, the generated compounds are collected during the RL process and not after, meaning that the model is typically no longer used after completing the RL run.